NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- HVAC maximum power ratio schedules for variable speed hvac systems (see :ref:`schedules_detailed`)

   .. [#] If NumberofBathrooms not provided, calculated as NumberofBedrooms/2 + 0.5 based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
-  .. [#] If neither ConditionedBuildingVolume nor AverageCeilingHeight provided, AverageCeilingHeight defaults to 8 ft.
-         If one is provided, the other is calculated using the following relationship: ConditionedBuildingVolume = ConditionedFloorArea * AverageCeilingHeight + ConditionedCrawlspaceVolume.
+  .. [#] If ConditionedBuildingVolume not provided, defaults to ConditionedFloorArea * AverageCeilingHeight + ConditionedCrawlspaceVolume.

 HPXML Schedules
 ***************